NSLS-II/ptycho_gui/README.md

 #### Manual installation
 1. Create a new conda environment named `ptycho_production`: `sudo conda create -n ptycho_production python=3.6 pyfftw pyqt=5 numpy scipy matplotlib pillow h5py posix_ipc databroker openmpi mpi4py` (If you need beamline-specific packages, such as `hxntools` for HXN, append the package names in the `conda create` command.
 This helps resolve possible conflict/downgrade issues.)
 The conda environment `ptycho_production` is activated under the hood using the `run-ptycho` script to be installed in Step 7.
-2. Make sure you are able to log in NSLS-II internal GitLab (https://gitlab.nsls2.bnl.gov/) **via LDAP using your control network account**.
-Currently the backend is host there.
-Do **NOT** register a new account!
+2. Make sure you are granted access to the backend, currently hosted in [this private GitHub repo](https://github.com/NSLS-II/ptycho).
 3. Create a temporary workspace: `mkdir /tmp/build_ptycho; cd /tmp/build_ptycho`
-4. Clone from the mirror of this repo: `git clone --recursive https://gitlab.nsls2.bnl.gov/leofang/ptycho_gui.git` (During the process `git` may prompt you to enther your control id and password up to *twice* for cloning the frontend and the backend.)
+4. Clone from the mirror of this repo: `git clone --recursive https://github.com/NSLS-II/ptycho_gui.git` (During the process `git` may prompt you to enter your GitHub login and password for cloning the backend.)
 5. Move this repo to `/usr/local/`: `sudo mv ./ptycho_gui /usr/local/; cd /usr/local/ptycho_gui; rmdir /tmp/build_ptycho`
 6. Install the GUI in "develop" mode: `sudo /opt/conda_envs/ptycho_production/bin/pip install -e .`
 7. Copy the script `run-ptycho` to `/usr/local/bin/`: `sudo cp ./run-ptycho /usr/local/bin/`